 At many sessions we host a one-night film festival.
-So, if you have created a short film you'd like to share, please email Grace prior to camp - include a brief description, the length, and if it's not too big, attach a file.
-(Or if available online - youtube, vimeo, facebook, etc.-send a link.)
-Email by August 1 for Oregon, or September 1 for Vermont.
-(But if you miss that deadline, just bring your film to camp-we need an actual file, not just a link to somewhere on the internet, because internet access is unreliable at camp.
-If it works, we'll include you.)
+If you have created a short film you'd like to share, please mail Grace prior to camp, by August 1 - include a brief description, the length, and if it's not too big, attach a file.
+(Or if available online - youtube, vimeo, facebook, etc.-send a link.
+We may then ask you to bring a file with you to camp.)
+If you miss the deadline, just bring your film to camp-but in that case we will definitely need an actual file, not just a link, because internet access is unreliable at camp.
+We'll include you if we can.